digitalquery/wp-vagrant/README.markdown

 1. Clone the wp-vagrant repo
 	* `git clone git@github.com:digitalquery/wp-vagrant.git`
 	* This creates a subfolder called `wp-vagrant`
-1. Copy the VagrantFile into the site root directory
+1. Copy the `Vagrantfile` into the site root directory
 	* `cp wp-vagrant/Vagrantfile .`
+	* Or alternatively, create a symbolic link:
+	* `ln -s wp-vagrant/Vagrantfile Vagrantfile`
 1. If you want to import a database during the provisioning, then put a SQL dump file into the `wp-vagrant` folder. **This file must have a .sql extension**
 1. Using your editor of choice, edit `wp-vagrant/settings.sh`
 	* `install_wordpress=false `